Hidetaka Miyazaki: Career

 In 2012, Sony Computer Entertainment approached FromSoftware concerning cooperative development on a new game.
 Miyazaki asked about the possibility of developing a game for eighth-generation consoles, and the concept of Bloodborne developed from there.
 Even though there were no story or setting connections to FromSoftware's previous games, Miyazaki said that it carried the "DNA" of Demon's Souls and its specific level design.
 Development ran parallel to that of Dark Souls II, which Miyazaki supervised only as he was unable to direct both games simultaneously.
 Miyazaki returned to the Dark Souls series as the lead director on Dark Souls III, which released early the following year.
 After its release, he announced his intentions to personally stop development on the Dark Souls series.
-His next two projects were the 2018 virtual reality game Déraciné and the 2019 action-adventure game Sekiro: Shadows Die Twice, with the latter winning several awards.
+His next project was the 2018 virtual reality game Déraciné and the 2019 action-adventure game Sekiro: Shadows Die Twice, with the latter winning several awards.
 Miyazaki directed the 2022 release Elden Ring, approaching American fantasy writer George R. R. Martin to provide its worldbuilding.
 The game sold more than 25 million copies and has been cited as among the greatest video games of all time.
-Miyazaki later served as the initial director of Armored Core VI: Fires of Rubicon (2023) before Masaru Yamamura assumed the role.
+Miyazaki served as the initial director of Armored Core VI: Fires of Rubicon (2023) before Masaru Yamamura assumed the role.